Provenance

 /02

-Article 26 (deployer log retention) demands "we used model X on data Y at time Z" kept for ≥6 months.
+Deployer log retention demands “we used model X on data Y at time Z” kept for ≥6 months.
 Provenance answers it cryptographically — a checked box, not a paragraph.
-Article 13 documentation and Article 26 human-oversight obligations are organizational deliverables, not crypto artifacts; Provenance Tier covers the log-retention slice.
+Article 13 documentation and human-oversight obligations are organizational deliverables; Provenance covers the log-retention slice.

 /03